 Team Ref Activity for 2020/21 What would a successful outcome be?
-Delivery Milestones Capital Budget Responsible Officer Priority link Waste Services Core purpose of the service: To provide a viable, cost effective and compliant service which generates income for the Councils To keep our customers health and ensure a clean and tidy environment To increase the recycling rate Major Projects/Programme of work C) Waste Services C1 Options for single waste model: Completion of full business case for a single operational model under the waste services review and development of a clear and full implementation plan (link to N3).
+Delivery Milestones Capital Budget Responsible Officer Priority link • purpose of the service: To provide a viable, cost effective and compliant servi To keep our customers health and ensure a clean and To increase the recycling rate Projects/Programme of work - e for the Councils C) Waste Services C1 Options for single waste model: Completion of full business case for a single operational model under the waste services review and development of a clear and full implementation plan (link to N3).
 Detailed business case which allows for an informed decision to be made.
 Business Plan approved - July 2020 Clear profile of efficiency savings identified, profit and loss and balance sheet agreed - Q2 Agreed project & governance in place to support effective implementation - Ongoing n/a AD Community Services £ C2 Alignment of waste customer support services: Alignment of waste customer services, including colocation of teams, a single customer service experience and a single system for customer complaints and green waste.
 The service is able to make efficiency savings and customer experience is improved.
 The service is fully aligned - December 2020 n/a AD Community Services C3 Explore options and develop a business case for a new single depot (link to N3).
 An initial business case is approved, allowing for efficiencies to be made in the longer term for the waste service.
 Initial business case approved - March 2021 n/a AD Community Services